Highlands Ranch History

 Kistler invited Lawrence C. Phipps, Jr., to relocate the Arapahoe Hunt Club to the southern part of the ranch in 1929.
 This foxhunt club is still active today, although at a different location.
 Kistler’s subsequent financial troubles caused him to sell the entire property to Phipps in 1937, for $250.
 Phipps’ father, Lawrence C. Phipps, Sr., made his fortune with Carnegie Steel.
 The Phipps family members have been prominent leaders of industry in Colorado with involvement in construction, trucking, professional sports, including the Denver Broncos, ranching and real estate, among others.
 The Phipps family acquired the property as a residence and a working ranch and renamed it Highlands Ranch.
 Under their skillful management, the property again prospered.

 Lawrence Phipps, Jr. died in 1976 and the ranch was sold to Marvin Davis, of Davis Oil Corporation, for more than $13 million.
 He re-sold the property in 1978 to Mission Viejo Company, which had a vision of a master planned community.
-In 1997, Mission Viejo Company was purchased by Shea Homes, the current owner of the ranch and mansion.
+In 1997, Mission Viejo Company was purchased by Shea Homes.

 The ranch encompasses 250 acres.
 While the main purpose of the ranching operation has been beef production, the ranch also included a dairy operation, which was located in the northern barn.
 The brick silos connected to the barn provided storage for cattle feed during the winter.
 The bunkhouse west of the dairy barn provided lodging for many of the ranch hands who worked on the property.
 The next barn was used for general maintenance activities within the ranch.
 The corrals to the south and east of the barns were typically used during the calving and branding operations.